KittyPBoxx/upr-speedchoice-ex-gen9/README.md

 # Emerald Ex Speedchoice UPR + Map Randomizer

-This is a version of UPR specifically designed to be used with a Gen 9 version of emerald ex speedchoice.
+This is a version of UPR that works with Emerald and will add in Gen 9 pokemon.
+Specifically it was made to work with a version of Emerald Ex Speedchoice that uses Gen 9 pokemon.
 It also supports map randomization.

 You can find a tracker to use with the map randomizer here: https://sekii.gitlab.io/pokemon-tracker/